Titanfall

-Titanfall is a media franchise that mainly features first-person shooter games.
+Titanfall is a video game franchise, focusing on first-person shooter games in a shared science fiction universe.
 The series was created by Respawn Entertainment and debuted on Xbox and Microsoft Windows; it has expanded to other consoles and platforms.

 Gameplay

 In Titanfall, players control "Pilots" and their mech-style Titans, and fight in six-on-six matches set in the war-torn outer space colonies of the Frontier.
 The game is optimized for fast-paced, continual action, aided by wall-running abilities and populations of computer-controlled soldiers.
 Other titles in the series include unique characters who are able to use special abilities.